Alban999/Horizon_Quantum_Hackaton/README.md

-# YOGATES: Mitigating Noisy Gates at a Quantum Level
+# YOGATES: Mitigating Noisy Gates at High Level
 ![YOGATES](yogates_logo.png)

 In the inaugural Horizon Quantum Hackathon, we harnessed Triple Alpha's capabilities to develop an API that executes a Quantum Error Correction (QEC) protocol on arbitrary circuits involving Clifford+T gates.
 This innovative solution is implemented using the Helium language.